Deeplinks

 onDeepLink vs getAttribution()#

 onDeepLink is the right place for all routing actions — unlocks, referral codes, screen navigation.
-It fires for every delivery case (Universal Link, deferred, probe), and the same payload arrives every time.
+It fires for every delivery case (scheme open, deferred, probe), and the same payload arrives every time.

 getAttribution() is for install attribution analytics: reading which campaign or channel brought the user, and reporting click IDs (ttclid, fbclid, gclid, etc.) back to ad networks.
 It returns whichever Click ended up matching this install regardless of whether the user tapped a plain campaign link or a payload-carrying one.